Young: "I know it was you."

 Young clenched his fists.
 Why the Hell was Rush always right?
 Damn him.

 Colonel Young paused to lean against the bulkhead and catch his breath after tackling the stairs.
-A few seconds were all he needed, he wasn't infirm yet by God!
-He just walked more slowly these days and the long empty corridors only seemed to get longer and emptier as the years wore on.
+A few seconds were all he needed; he wasn't infirm yet by God!
+He just walked more slowly these days and the long empty corridors only seemed to get longer and emptier as the years wore on and his anger with Rush didn't help.
 How long had they been doing this?
 He wondered, he didn't even know what year this would be back on Earth and it had been so long since he had seen another human face other than Rush's that all the other faces had begun to fade away from his memory.

 That's why he came here as often as he could.
 He'd walk down the corridors of the cryostasis compartments and gaze at each face in turn to remind himself that his life wasn't always like this and that all this had a purpose, even if it didn't always feel that way.
 He just hoped all his sacrifices would be worth it in the end.